guidoism/escape/proposal_002.md

 language.
 I'm going to steal steal steal good ideas from others as much as possible.

+## The Spreadsheet

+The humble spreadsheet is first not because it's a normal programming language but because it's an example of where we want to end up.

+I really like the way the process starts out.
+I import some data and incrementally tell the program the semantics: I tell it to interpret tabs as column delimeters and that while it got the type of the first column correct the second column is supposed to be a currency.
+I like being able to build up the **DAG** of equations and see how the data change as I tweak it.
+I like the ability to experiment.

+What I don't like is that I don't get the benefits of source control and that some types of calculations don't work well in the dataflow-like langauge.

 ## Forth

 Forth is an interesting language because it's both low level and high